 Leaving them to enjoy their sail, we will come back and make a longer visit to the pleasant farmhouse.
-Very quiet and home-like it looks in the afternoon sunshine of this warm August day.
-Standing upon the northern shore of the St Lawrence, in one of the most beautiful regions through which the grand old river runs, very few persons, I fancy, would find fault with its situation and surroundings.
-Built upon a slight elevation but a few yards back from the river, whose rushing waters make ceaseless music as they curve in and out among the picturesque "Thousand Isles," and wash the gray rocks in front, there are very few who would not be content to call that whitewalled farmhouse-Home.
+Very quiet and home-like it looks in the afternoo with the smile that cansunshine of this warm August day.
+Standing upon de and tenderness.
+The northern shore of the St Lawrence, in one of the shing?
+The boat is all most beautiful regions through which the grand old waiting upon the bank over runs, very few persons, I fancy, would find fault ag such splendid fish for with its situation and surroundings.
+Built upon a ol begins to-morrow, scilight elevation but a few yards back from the river, whose rushing waters make ceaseless music as they warm upon the water socurve in and out among the picturesque "Thousand e? and, you remember, Isles," and wash the gray rocks in front, there are porning." very few who would not be content to call that white , mamma, and will keel walled farmhouse-Home.